Love the view from your new pool but don’t want to block it with a pool fence? Consider cable railings/fences.

 If you’re looking to open up the view beyond your pool, consider these pool fence ideas.
-Most local building codes state that pool fences or railings pickets need to be vertical.
+Most local building codes state that pool fences or railing pickets need to be vertical.
 Vertical cable railings can meet these requirements while preserving your view beyond your pool.
 Cables are thin compared to larger wood or metal pickets.
-Cables will disappear while allowing you to enjoy the view.
-Whether its the sunset at your beach house, a sweeping mountain vista or a backyard oasis.
+Cables will disappear and allow you to enjoy the view whether it’s the sunset at your beach house, a sweeping mountain vista, or a backyard oasis.

 Important requirements to consider for railings and fences around pools: